 “The surgeon will go anywhere,” I declare.

 I realize this, and yet I cannot stop.
 I continue to cut and slice my way through ribbons of tissue and plateaus of fat.
 The scalpel and retractor are like extensions of my hands, as I probe and advance to the aortic valve—the gatekeeper of the heart, which allows blood to flow efficiently, unless it becomes calcified and narrowed like a clogged-up oil filter.

 As a heart surgeon, I have followed pathways beyond the arterial.
-I have gone to some amazing places; tested emotional and physical limits, both mine and my patients; experienced harrowing and awe-inspiring trauma and triumph.
-I invite you now to come with me as I revisit them, tell you the story of how the boy with the paralyzed hand and undiagnosed dyslexia went on to perform over 15,000 cardiac surgeries, and introduce you to the people whose hearts were entrusted to my hands.
-Learn how patients impacted my life and how I impacted theirs life.
+I have gone to some amazing places, tested emotional and physical limits (both mine and my patients) and experienced harrowing and awe-inspiring trauma and triumph.
+I invite you now to come with me as I revisit them to tell you the story of how the boy with the paralyzed hand and undiagnosed dyslexia went on to perform over 15,000 cardiac surgeries, and introduce you to the people whose hearts were entrusted to my hands.
+Learn how my patients impacted my life and how I impacted theirs.